M (1931 film): Plot

-Beckert pleads to be handed over to the police, asking: "Who knows what it is like to be me?"
+Beckert pleads to be handed over to the police.
 His "lawyer" points out that Der Schränker, presiding over the proceedings, is wanted on three counts of manslaughter, and that it is unjust to execute an insane man.
-Just as the enraged mob is about to kill Beckert, the police arrive to arrest both him and the criminals.
+Just as the mob is about to kill Beckert, the police arrive to arrest both him and the criminals.

-As a panel of judges prepares to deliver a verdict at Beckert's real trial, the mothers of three of his victims weep in the gallery.
-Elsie's mother says that "No sentence will bring the dead children back" and that "One has to keep closer watch over the children".
+As a panel of judges prepares to deliver their verdict at Beckert's trial, the mothers of three of his victims weep in the gallery.
+Frau Beckmann says that "no sentence will bring the dead children back" and "one has to keep closer watch over the children".
 The screen fades to black as she adds, "All of you".